Kitware/LidarView/LVCore/Documentation/LidarView_Developer_Guide.md

 - Microsoft Visual Studio **14** (2015) **Express** ("Desktop").
 You can use this link to download the installer: <http://go.microsoft.com/fwlink/?LinkId=615464> This installer is pretty simple (no special options).
 - git: we recommand using "Git for Windows" available at <https://gitforwindows.org/>
 - Qt 5.10.0 *(this dependency will be built automatically in the future)*.
 You can download the installer here: <https://download.qt.io/official_releases/qt/5.10/5.10.0/qt-opensource-windows-x86-5.10.0.exe>.
 When installing you can keep the suggested installation path.
 Here is a walkthrough of the installer:  click "Next" > "Skip" > "Next" > keep default install path (advised) and click "Next" > Unfold "Qt" then unfold "Qt 5.10.0" and tick "**MSVC 2015 64-bits**" then click "Next" > "Next" > "Install" > wait for it to install then click "Next" > untick "Launch Qt Creator" and click "Finish"
+- (only for packaging) NSIS version 3.04 is confirmed to work, NSIS is available at <https://nsis.sourceforge.io/Download>

 ### Windows build instructions <a name="windows-build-instructions"></a>
 1. clone LidarView's source code repository to a directory of your chosing, for example: